Please visit the other blogs that are participating(above)

 EASY RULES:

-*tell me something about that day's post that means something to you, or touches you etc.
+*be a follower*tell me something about that day's post that means something to you, or touches you etc.

 *list your name